|Faculty and Staff Home > Employee Handbook > Section II-3: Administrative Policies and Procedures|

 its mission and purpose.

 After a policy is adopted, it is published and disseminated to all employees.
-Policies relating to faculty and staff are published in the Employee Handbook, which is available on the college’s intranet website, and policies relating to students are published in the Catalog and Student Handbook, which is available on the college’s internet website, in a printed publication, and on a CD, and are also published in the Student Handbook and Events Calendar which is printed and distributed to current students.
+Policies relating to faculty and staff are published in the Employee Handbook, which is available on the college’s intranet website, and policies relating to students are published in the Catalog and Student Handbook, which is available on the college’s website or on a DVD or USB drive upon request.

 The biennial Institutional Effectiveness Plan (IEP) integrates planning at the department and program levels with the college’s overall strategic plan.
 In addition, the IEP connects college-wide planning activities with the budgeting and resource reallocation process.